-- 13.5 The following items are strongly encouraged: - a site location plan which identifies the tree or trees to which the application relates by way of reference numbers (e.g. T1, T2, etc.); - a specification of the work for which consent is sought, which should include recent photos marked with pruning points, crown lifting height and/or extent of crown reduction for works involving the pruning of trees; - a statement of the reasons for the works; - substantiated evidence describing any structural damage to property or in relation to tree health or safety, as applicable.
+13.5 The following items are strongly encouraged:

+- a site location plan which identifies the tree or trees to which the application relates by way of reference numbers (e.g. T1, T2, etc.); - a specification of the work for which consent is sought, which should include recent photos marked with pruning points, crown lifting height and/or extent of crown reduction for works involving the pruning of trees;

-19 Section 211 of the 1990 Act.
+&lt;sup>21 Section 211 of the 1990 Act.
 See further guidance at www.gov.uk/guidance/tree-preservation-orders-and-trees-in-conservation-areas#Section-211-notices